Rockets Announce Training Camp Roster | Houston Rockets

 Rockets Announce Training Camp Roster

-HOUSTON – Houston Rockets General Manager Daryl Morey announced today that the team has re-signed guard Bobby Brown and signed free agent guard/forward Chris Johnson in advance of training camp, which will take place at Toyota Center from Tuesday, Sept.
-26 through Monday, Oct.
-2.
+HOUSTON – Houston Rockets General Manager Daryl Morey announced today that the team has signed four players in advance of training camp, which takes place at Toyota Center Saturday, Sept.
+24 through Saturday, Oct.
+1.

-Brown joined the Rockets prior to the start of last season after spending the previous six years playing overseas.
-Over his final 14 games played in 2016-17, Brown shot 50.0% from the floor.
-He shot 40.0% from 3-point range during the regular season and 45.5% in the playoffs.
+Houston’s preseason opener is home against the Shanghai Sharks on Sunday, Oct.
+2 at 7 p.m.
+The Sharks play in the Chinese Basketball Association (CBA) and are owned by Rockets legend Yao Ming, who was inducted into the Naismith Basketball Hall of Fame earlier this month.
+It is the first time a professional team from China is facing an NBA team in the United States.

-Johnson is a four-year veteran, most recently appearing in 70 games for Utah in 2015-16.
-He spent last season playing for the Rockets G League affiliate, Rio Grande Valley, averaging 13.5 points and 6.2 rebounds.
-Johnson was also the Rockets second-leading scorer at MGM Resorts NBA Summer League 2017 with 14.0 ppg on 50.0% shooting.
+Bobby Brown finished his career as Cal-State Fullerton’s all-time leading scorer.
+He appeared in a total of 113 NBA games across two seasons in 2008-09 and 200-10 and spent the past two years playing in the CBA.
+In 2015-16, Brown averaged 29.2 points, 6.3 assists and 4.7 rebounds for the Shenzhen Leopards.

 Roster